 Tethering a Dog Puts Them at Risk in Several Ways

 With the current somewhat nice weather in Chicago, I’ve seen this happen a few times in the past couple of weeks.
 I’ve seen dogs tied up outside of Jewel-Osco, clothing stores and more.

-With the somewhat nice weather here, I’ve seen were not stressed about it, I have seen in a few instances, dogs throwing a barking fit at being tied to a pole while their owner leaves to run an errand.
-Now we have a dog barking his or her head off for who know’s how long.
-Also, no matter how well you tie your dog up to a post, they can always chew through it in a matter of seconds.
+Granted, the dogs I’ve seen were not stressed about it, but I’ve seen a few instances of dogs throwing a barking fit at being tied to a pole while their owner leaves to run an errand.
+Now we have a dog barking his or her head off for who knows how long, not to mention the fact that no matter how well you tie your dog to a post, they can always chew through it in a matter of seconds.

-This is why I never leave my dogs outside unattended.
-Even in my own yard.
+This is why I never leave my dogs tethered outside unattended, even in my own yard.
 I don’t care if it’s for a few minutes because that’s all a person needs.
-So leaving your dog tied up at the wrong time puts them at an immediate risk.
+Leaving your dog tied up at the wrong time puts them at an immediate risk.

 If you can’t bring your dog inside the place you’re going, don’t bring them at all or leave that errand for a later time because at the end of the day, your dog is going to be the one that pays the ultimate price.